 If the student does not meet the learning objectives outlined in such a plan, a grade of failure (FZ) will be assigned for the practicum course by the CI.
-This grade is the equivalent of a failure in an academic course and is subject to the regulations and appeal procedures described in the SGS Calendar and the Student Handbook under section 2.1.3.
+This grade is the equivalent of a failure in an academic course and is subject to the regulations and appeal procedures described in the SGS (School of Graduate Studies) Calendar and the Student Handbook under section 2.1.3.